pschool-in/curriculum/content/science/new topics/human-body-2.md

 *Ears* help us to hear different sounds.
 *Nose* helps us to smell.
 *Mouth* helps us to eat food.
-*Hands* help us to write, to hold things etc.
+*Hands* help us to write, to hold things, etc.
-*Legs* help us to walk , to run, to jump etc.
+*Legs* help us to walk, to run, to jump, etc.
 ```
 ## True or False
 ```